peterhurford/git-it-on.zsh/README.md

 * `gitit pulls` -- open the list of pull requests for the repo.
 * `gitit pulls <filters>` -- open the list of pull requests with filters (e.g., `is:open`, `author:peterhurford`)
 * `gitit grep <term>` -- opens the github search page for your term
+* `gitit ctrlp` -- opens the github file finder for master branch
+* `giti ctrlp <branch>` -- opens the github file finder for your desired branch

 ## Installation